Charity AuctionBest Practices.

 • Bundle 3 small items into 1 great package

-• Add a VIP detail (priority booking, reserved seats, concierge intro)
+• Add a VIP detail (priority booking, reserved seats)

 • Turn products into an experience (chef dinner beats gift card)